iann838/Pyot/README.md

 Features that Pyot has and can provide to your development.

-- **_AsyncIO Based_**: No more waiting forever, concurrent calls and jobs made faster, highly configurable settings and wide range of tools to speed all your I/O tasks.
+- **_AsyncIO Based_**: No more waiting forever, concurrent calls and jobs are made faster, highly configurable settings and wide range of tools to speed all your I/O tasks.
 - **_Synchronous Compatible_**: An adapted version of Pyot that runs on synchronous environment, **Pyot will expose part of its API synchronously in its secondary module called Syot**.
 - **_Django Support_**: Full support for Django Caches Framework and its new 3.1 async Views, just add `pyot` to the installed apps and point your setting modules on your `settings.py` file.
-- **_Community Projects Integrated_**: Take a step to dump the late and poor updated DDragon, we going beta testing directly using Cdragon and Meraki, BangingHeads' DDragon replacement is also coming soon.
+- **_Community Projects Integrated_**: Take a step to dump the late and poorly updated DDragon, we are currently beta testing directly using CDragon and Meraki.
+BangingHeads' DDragon replacement is also coming soon.
 - **_Caches Integrated_**: A wide range of Caches Stores is available right out of the box, we currently have Omnistone(Runtime), RedisCache(RAM), DiskCache(Disk) and MongoDB(NoSQL).
-- **_Multiple Models_**: Available models are League of Legends, Teamfight Tactics, Legends of Runeterra and Valorant.
+- **_Multiple Models_**: Available models are League of Legends, Teamfight Tactics, Legends of Runeterra and VALORANT.
-- **_Autocompletion Included_**: Forget the standard dictionary keys, triple your code efficiency now with autocompletion enabled.
+- **_Autocompletion Included_**: Forget standard dictionary keys, triple your code efficiency now with autocompletion.
-- **_Perfect Rate Limiter_**: Pyot Rate Limiter is production tested in all asynchronous, multithreaded and even multiprocessed environments, rate limiters for perfectionists.
+- **_Perfect Rate Limiter_**: Pyot's Rate Limiter is production tested in all asynchronous, multithreaded and even multiprocessed environments.
+Pyot's rate limiters are made for perfectionists.
-- **_User Friendly Docs_**: Meet a friendly docs that "should" be easier to read and understand.
+- **_User Friendly Docs_**: Meet friendly docs that "should" be easy to read and understand.

 ## About the Documentation